We are committed to giving you the best possible service.

 Waiting time: we run an appointment system in this practice.
 You will be given a time at which the doctor or nurse hopes to be able to see you.
 In normal circumstances you should not wait more than 10 - 15 minutes in the waiting room without receiving an explanation for the delay.

-Access: you will have access to a suitably qualified Clinician rapidly in case of urgency, and otherwise within two working days.
+Access: you will have access to a suitably qualified Clinician rapidly in case of urgency, and otherwise routinely as soon as is possible.
 We will arrange a home visit appropriate for those who are too ill or infirm to be brought to the surgery.

 Telephone: we will try to answer the phone promptly and to ensure that there are sufficient staff available to do this.
-You should be able to speak to a doctor by telephone.
+You should be able to speak to a doctor by telephone either on the same day or in the next few days (if not as urgent)

 Test results: if you have undergone tests or x-rays ordered by the practice, we will inform you of the results at your next appointment.
 If no further appointment needs to be arranged, we will advise you when and how to obtain the results.